 There are 20 monasteries, and more than 2000 monks based in Mount Athos.
-A monastic community has existed here since the 9th century and the monks that reside here today still live a very traditional life – just like they would have done several centuries ago.
+A monastic community has existed here since the 9th century and the monks that reside here today still live a very traditional life.
+They follow practices just like previous generations of Monks would have done several centuries ago.

 The monasteries of Athos are renowned for their ornate beauty, grand interiors, and vibrant frescoes.
 It is just unfortunate that most travellers are unable to see them up close.

 All of the monasteries are Orthodox.
 However, they are each built in different styles.

 Look out for the Saint Panteleimon Monastery during the boat tour.
 This is a Russian monastery that shimmers in shades of white and green,